-All models of the EL18KCV use a 380VAC three phase variable capacity rotary compressor specifically designed for unitary splits system and is approved for use with R454B refrigerant.
-The compressor, when connected to an inverter, is capable of operating in a running frequency range from 20 hertz up to a maximum of 75 hertz. (maximum hertz is dependent on compressor size).
+The EL19KPV units use a 380VAC three phase variable capacity rotary compressor specifically designed for unitary splits system and is approved for use with R454B refrigerant.
+The compressor, when connected to an inverter, is capable of operating in a running frequency range from 20 hertz up to a maximum of 79 hertz. (maximum hertz is dependent on compressor size).
 The compressor speed is determined by thermostat demand and suction pressure when installed with a conventional 24VAC non-communicating thermostat and by thermostat demand when installed with an S40 thermostat.